learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 $ # creating hash variable
 $ # checking if a key is present using exists
-$ # or if value if known to evaluate to true
+$ # or if value is known to evaluate to true
 $ perl -le '$h{"a"}=5; $h{"b"}=0; $h{1}="abc";
             print "key:a value=", $h{"a"};
             print "key:b present" if exists $h{"b"};